DrummerViking/GraphTools/Remove-GraphUserCalendarEvents/Readme.md

 ## Version History:
 ### 1.03 - 06/09/2022
-- Added: Parameter to search based on a StartTime.
+- Added: Parameter to search based on a StartDate.
 - Added: Parameter to disconnect from MgGraph after the script finishes.
 - Update: Added logic to authenticate as a user, or as an AzureAD App.
 ### 1.00 - 05/12/2022